AnonymousxiosdeV/iOSDyldIntegrityBypass/README.md

 # iOSDyldIntegrityBypass
 Guide and Tweak on how to bypass applications compiled with Integrity checks.
 Designed for Jailed ios tweaks.
+If it's helpful for you, throw a Star and Follow me for future open source tweak release around some popular games.

 Expected tools avialable:
 - Xcode